What This SharePoint Migration Checklist Helps You Plan

 In our experience, organizations that skip architecture and governance planning during migration almost always revisit those issues within the first year after implementation.

-Many organizations begin this process with a structured SharePoint Discovery and Readiness Assessment, which helps identify content risks and architecture improvements before migration begins.
+Many organizations begin this process with a SharePoint Migration Readiness Assessment, which helps identify content risks, permission issues, ownership gaps, cleanup priorities, and architecture improvements before migration begins.

 SharePoint Migration Framework